You push a feature branch on Friday, and Monday morning the history looks like someone shuffled a deck of cards into it.

 | |

-X combines D and E into one meaningful commit.
+X combines D and E into one commit.
+What lands in the PR is:

 2.2 Commit Amend